Graded Lie algebras of maximal class of type $p$: Introduction

 The family $\mathcal{E}$ is empty when $p=2$, as in~\cite{CVL03}.
 Theorem~\ref{thm:classification} was proved by the third author in his PhD thesis~\cite{Sca:thesis}, under supervision of the second author.
 The main goal of this paper is to prove some major steps in the proof of Theorem~\ref{thm:classification}.

 Before describing the results of this paper in some detail we briefly digress on algebras of arbitrary type $n>1$.
-Those were investigated by Ugolini in his PhD thesis~\cite{Ugo:thesis}, written under the joint supervision of Andrea Caranti and the second author.
-Ugolini's work predated, and influenced, Scarbolo's work on algebras of type $p$, but it turned out that working in such generality is fraught with difficulties.
-Nevertheless, Ugolini obtained interesting structural information on algebras of type $n$, over fields of characteristic exceeding $2n$.
-Part of his results are presented in~\cite{Ugo:type_n}.
-Our technical results in Sections~\ref{sec:constituents}--\ref{sec:characterization} cover some aspects of algebras of type $n$.
+For $n<p$ those were investigated by Ugolini in his PhD thesis~\cite{Ugo:thesis}, written under the joint supervision of Andrea Caranti and the second author.
+Ugolini's work predated, and influenced, Scarbolo's work on algebras of type $p$, but it turned out that working in such generality is fraught with technical difficulties, especially when $n$ gets close to $p$.
+Nevertheless, Ugolini obtained important structural information on algebras of type $n$, and even a partial classification if $p>4n$.
+A new take on part of Ugolini's results is presented in~\cite{MatUgo:type_n}.
+Our technical results in Sections~\ref{sec:constituents}--\ref{sec:characterization} cover several basic aspects of algebras of type $n$, before we set $n=p$ and proceed towards the main results of this paper.

-The original version~\cite[Theorem 2.6]{Sca:thesis} of Theorem~\ref{thm:classification} did not assume the hypothesis $(L^2)^2\subseteq L^{(3p+3)}$ (which was unnecessary in~\cite{CVL03}, where $p=2$).
+The original version~\cite[Theorem 2.6]{Sca:thesis} of Theorem~\ref{thm:classification} did not assume the hypothesis $(L^2)^2\subseteq L^{3p+3}$ (which was unnecessary in~\cite{CVL03}, where $p=2$).
 However, the proof given in~\cite{Sca:thesis} appears incomplete without that hypothesis.
 That was discovered during substantial simplification work of a portion of Scarbolo's proof achieved by the first author in~\cite{Iusa:thesis}, again under the supervision of the second author.
 We will comment further below on the significance of this additional hypothesis.